mattfors/generic-arduino-serial-gui/README.md

 generic-arduino-serial-gui
 ==========================

-A  graphical interface for sending generic comands to an Arduino over a serial port
+Various graphical interfaces for displaying information sent from an Arduino.